There is so much I want to tell you about martinis. I could keep you up all night.

 Remember what I said about snobbery.
 It has no place here!

-Furthermore, if you only have access to poorer quality or more fiery gins, a sweeter vermouth can help counterbalance the burn.
+Furthermore, if you find yourself in a situation where you only have access to poorer quality or more fiery gins, a sweeter vermouth can help counterbalance the burn.

 Desperate times call for generous measures.

 But trust me, it’s fine to use a sweet vermouth, particularly at the earlier stage of your martini life.
 And if you don’t like your martinis sweet, just use a small amount and let the rest of the drink consist of gin.
 I find a sweet vermouth can give you that little bit extra control over the end result.

 I personally prefer a dry vermouth, but I am well on my way down the martini journey.
 I encourage you all to find your own way, but starting with a sweet vermouth can make it a little bit easier and more pleasant.

 A martini without a garnish has been referred to as a ‘zen martini’ by one New York bar.

 However, P.J.
 O’Rourke also said that a zen martini was “a martini with no vermouth at all.
 And no gin, either.” so that brand is taken.